Welcome to the Transportation Department

-Spring School Bus Evacuation Drills have been scheduled for April 8th - 11th, with the exception of Prairie Knolls which will take place on May 2nd (half day).
-Students will perform the drills as well as review bus rules and location of emergency devices.
-Students should not only practice safety while riding a school bus but also, whenever near a school us.
-Avoid the Danger Zone located in the 10 foot area around the school bus.
-Stand in a safe place away from traffic while waiting for the bus, especially in inclement weather.
-Be alert to traffic when crossing the street to board or depart the bus; looking both left and right before entering the street.
-Wait for driver's signal to safely cross 10 feet in front of the bus.
-When two or more students are released or boarding from a bus stop, they are encouraged to cross in a group.
-It is difficult to monitor students which scatter around the bus in different directions or at different times, whereas students which move within the driver’s sights are more likely to avoid a dangerous situation.
+Safety ALL students should be prepared to board the bus 5 minutes prior to the scheduled pick-up time.
+Students should not only practice safety while riding the school bus but also, whenever they are near a school bus.
+With that in mind please review the following tips.
+Avoid the Danger Zone!
+The Danger Zone is the 10 foot area around the school bus.
+Stand in a safe place away from traffic while waiting for the bus.
+Be alert to Traffic when crossing the street to board or depart the bus always looking left and right before entering the street.
+Wait for driver’s signal before safely crossing 10 feet in front of the bus.
+When two or more student6s are released or boarding from the bus stop; they are encouraged to cross in a group.
+Students which move within the driver’s sight in a group are more likely to avoid a dangerous situation.

 General Busing Information

-Effective 1/1/2014: Hand Held devices will be prohibited throughout this state
+Effective 1/1/2014: Hand Held devices are prohibited throughout this state

 • It is illegal to compose, read or send a text message or e-mail at any time while driving in Illinois.